Cooking Classes, Bike Tours & Other Adventures

 2) Exploring a Childhood Fantasy

-Every kid goes through that stage of slaying dragons, knights in shining armour and epic battles defending their castle, and that’s just what we propose: visit a castle!
+Every kid goes through that stage of slaying dragons, knights in shining armor and epic battles defending their castle, and that’s just what we propose: visit a castle!
 One of our favorites is the Castello di Poppi from the year 1289!
 Rich with ghost stories, feuding lords and even a dungeon, this castle will fill more than a couple of hours by exploring the very bottom of its cellars to the very top of its tower!
 The valley of Casentino, just southeast of Florence, is dotted with castles that are all visitable and make for a full day of exploring and family fun.

 If you are in Chianti, then head over towards Rocca di Staggia, dating back to the year 994, located in Poggibonsi, is another favorite castle.
 The guide who shows you around knows just what stories to tell that will capture everyone’s attention.